-The mine was operated in Joint Venture with Diversified Minerals Pty Ltd, an entity associated with the PYBAR Group, one of Australia’s pre-eminent and extremely successful underground mining contractors.
-In August 2016, WPG completed the acquisition of DMPL’s 50% interest in the Challenger mining and exploration joint ventures.
+The mine was operated in Joint Venture with Diversified Minerals Pty Ltd, and in August 2016, WPG completed the acquisition of DMPL’s 50% interest in the Challenger mining and exploration joint ventures.
 Effective 1 August 2016, WPG has a 100% interest in the Challenger mine, 100% of production and 100% of attributable gold contained in Challenger’s resources and reserves.
-WPG has also doubled its exposure to the exploration upside potential of the Western Gawler Craton Joint Venture.
+WPG also doubled its exposure to the exploration upside potential of the Western Gawler Craton Joint Venture.

 Tarcoola and Tunkillia gold projects